-Focus stacking lets you achieve a greater depth of field in your photos, but it can be a hassle to focus several images, then blend them in post-processing.
+Focus stacking lets you achieve a greater depth of field in your photos, but it can be a hassle to focus several images and then blend them in post-processing.

-That’s where focus stacking cameras come in, which can focus stack images automatically, no post-processing software (or time) necessary.
-In this guide, we look at eight of the best cameras with built-in focus stacking in 2021.
+That’s where focus-stacking cameras come in; they can focus stack images automatically, with no required post-processing software (or time).
+In this guide, we look at ten of the best cameras with focus stacking!

 1. Olympus OM-D E-M1 Mark III

 Our top pick is the Olympus OM-D E-M1 Mark III.
-Olympus is one of the main manufacturers that offer built-in focus stacking and the OM-D E-M1 Mark III is their best, thanks to a great set of features, a robust design, and excellent ergonomics.
+Olympus is a key manufacturer offering built-in focus-stacking cameras, and the OM-D E-M1 Mark III is one of their best options thanks to a great set of features, a robust design, and excellent ergonomics.

 This camera has a 20.4 MP Four Thirds sensor, and you can expect high-quality photos with great contrast.
 You also get in-body image stabilization that can compensate for up to 7.5 stops of camera shake.

-We also like the versatile camera controls and the comfortable design.
-It’s easy to use but gives great control via features like an EV control dial.
+We like the versatile camera settings and the comfortable design; the E-M1 Mark III is easy to use but gives great control via features like an EV control dial.

 2. Olympus OM-D E-M5 Mark III